 Sports Curriculum: A professionally designed sports curriculum has been built into the programme, giving Nanhi Kalis the opportunity to participate in sport and fitness activities regularly.
 As part of the Nanhi Kali sports initiative, the Nanhi Kalis participate in the annual Toofaan Games, comprising of village, block, and district level games.
 This culminates to the finals at the national level.

-An Annual Supplies Kit including a school bag, shoes, socks, stationery, innerwear and a pullover/raincoat is provided to every girl.
-With 45.6% of teenage girls in India still following unhygienic menstrual practice* a 12-month supply of branded sanitary napkins is included in each kit to help the girl attend school with dignity.
+School Supplies Kit: A kit including a school bag, stationery and a pullover/raincoat is provided to every Nanhi Kali annually.
+With 45.6% of teenage girls in India still following unhygienic menstrual practices* a 12-month supply of branded sanitary napkins is included in each kit to help the girl attend school with dignity.

 (*Source: TAG Report Project Nanhi Kali, 2018)